dennislee22/dennislee22.github.io/docs/cdppvc/addecs.md

     ![](../../assets/images/ecs/expandecs6.png)

-7. Ensure that JDK has already been installed in each ECS host.
+7. Ensure that JDK has already been installed in the ECS host.
 Select `Manually manage JDK` and click `Continue`.

     ![](../../assets/images/ecs/expandecs7.png)